 The Bank and the Group's main companies are subject to various proceedings of a fiscal nature.
-As of the date of this Prospectus, there are approximately 70 pending proceedings, with claims totalling €200 million, for taxes and sanctions.
+As of the date of this Prospectus, there are approximately 60 pending proceedings, with claims totalling approximately \notin 200 million, for taxes and sanctions.
 In addition, there are ongoing investigations for which no claim or dispute has been formalized.

-The pending litigation, to which a probable adverse outcome is associated, is limited in number and amount (less than €8 million) and is backed by adequate provisions for risks and charges.
+The pending litigation to which a probable adverse outcome is associated is limited in number and amount (less than $\in 8$ million) and is backed by adequate provisions for risks and charges.

-Below are the most relevant pending litigations in terms of the petitum sought (more than $\in 10$ million in taxes and penalties), as well as the potentially most significant investigations in progress, which are not included among the outstanding disputes.
+Below are the most relevant pending litigations in terms of the quantum sought (more than $\notin 10$ million in taxes and penalties), as well as the potentially most significant investigations in progress, which are not included among the outstanding disputes.